Updated: Jun 5, 2021

-So you’ve started a change in lifestyle by eating healthier and starting an exercise plan.
-As a result you start to have more energy and feel more energised and confident.
+So you’ve started a change in lifestyle by eating healthier and starting an exercise plan but you're not losing weight, although your body shape is changing.
+As a result, you start to have more energy and feel more energised and confident.
 You even start to feel your clothes getting a bit looser.
 But you get on the scales and don’t see any weight loss.
 You then start to feel demotivated about your progress.
 But why aren’t the scales showing the progress?
 Why do your clothes feel looser but you’re not losing weight?

 It may sound strange, but it is possible to get thinner without actually seeing a change in your weight.
 This happens when you lose body fat while gaining muscle.
 Your weight may stay the same, even as you lose inches, a sign that you're moving in the right direction.
 The problem is, you may be focused on the scale, believing that if that number doesn't change, you're simply not getting real results.
 Knowing the difference between losing weight and losing body fat can change how you see yourself, your progress, and maybe even how you look at your own body.